Sexual Harassment Training for Illinois Healthcare Professionals

 QUID PRO QUO

 The Latin phrase quid pro quo literally means “this for that.”
 In a quid pro quo situation, a perpetrator requires sexual favors in exchange for conditions of employment.
-This generally involves an abuse of power and is the most commonly recognized form of sexual harassment (AHR, 2019).
+This generally involves an abuse of power.
+This type of sexual harassment frequently occurs between a supervisor/boss and subordinate and is the most commonly recognized form of sexual harassment (Lonsway & Patrick, 2020).

 At work the following week, the nurse is called into the CEO’s office for a “meeting,” but the CEO does not discuss work business and instead tries to kiss the nurse.
 The nurse rebuffs the CEO and quickly leaves the office.
 The following day the director of nursing calls the nurse into their office and states, “I have to inform you that you’re being reassigned to a position as a floor nurse.
 Your management role is being phased out.”